Pediatric Orthopedic Surgeons treating a Broken Wrist

 Gait Abnormality

-The term gait refers to the movement you make when walking or running.
-Walking, which is a complex series of movements, requires the cooperation of your brain, bones, and muscles, as well as the assistance of your heart and lungs.
-Then, if any of those systems malfunction, it may impair your ability to walk.
+The term gait refers to the movement your child makes when walking or running.
+Walking, which is a complex series of movements, requires the cooperation of the brain, bones, and muscles, as well as the assistance of your child’s heart and lungs.
+If any of those systems malfunction, it may impair the ability to walk.
 This is referred to as a gait abnormality.

 Gait Abnormalities Defined